 "A professional's commute often sets the tone for their day,” says Robert Half’s senior district president David King.
-“Dealing with a lengthy or frustrating trip to the office can have long-term effects on employee morale, performance and retention.”
+“Dealing with a lengthy or frustrating trip to the office can have long-term effects on employee morale, performance and retention”.

 “Commuting can be a significant expense and supporting employees with this can really make a difference," King states.
 "This will improve their engagement with the brand and as such increase employee retention."

-Companies can also support ridesharing among employees by sponsoring carpools and shuttles.
-From minimizing gas emissions and conserving energy to fostering connection amongst team members, there are a numbers of benefits associated with going the rideshare route.
+Companies can also support ridesharing among employees by helping facilitate carpools.
+From minimizing gas emissions and conserving energy to fostering connection among team members, there are a number of benefits associated with going the rideshare route.

 Employees who live in close proximity to the office can choose to bike or walk to work.
-With obvious financial health and physical health benefits, this option doubles as a cost-saving and exercise-inducing activity for your people.
+With obvious financial and physical health benefits, this option doubles as a cost-saving and exercise-inducing activity for your people.

-As King states, "as workforces become more dispersed, organizations need to proactively offer solutions to help address and alleviate commuter stress… companies that provide support to help workers get more out of their lives, both inside and outside the office, cultivate better focused, motivated and more loyal teams.”
+As King states, "as workforces become more dispersed, organizations need to proactively offer solutions to help address and alleviate commuter stress… companies that provide support to help workers get more out of their lives, both inside and outside the office, cultivate better focused, motivated and more loyal teams".